-Provision: Some targeted and individ ual interventions over the week Reviews: 3 per year Documents: Support Plan or Extended Support Plan Bespoke Descriptor Level 3 Identification and Assessment Teaching and Learning Strategies and Interventions Additional advice and support Impairment (to be identified by SALT)Moderate to severe language difficulties: Severe/moderate problems in either, or both, understanding and expression.Standardised scores on formal assessments fall below 5th centile in at least one area.In addition, one or more of the Observation Data tracking Teacher assessments CYP Progress meetings CYP/Young Person voice One Page Profile/Learner Profile Parent/Carer voice An Extended Support Plan may be in place to draw together information, advice, aspirations and planned outcomes Screening tools and / or assessment tools as identified Continued on next page Ordinarily Available provision whilst also including - Adjustments to Teaching Methods Staff should consider and implement as appropriate: Teaching staff should have knowledge of the CYP's language profile and impact on learning, behaviour and social interaction.
-The class/subject teacher is accountable for the progress of the CYPs within the mainstream class.
-Curriculum tasks should be modified as required.
-Enhanced use of visual support for language and learning e.g. Shape Coding, Makaton, Cued Articulation, vocabulary mats.
-May make use of Locality Panels - Stage 1 or 2 (if Applicable) Additional advice and support is available from: Educational Psychology Service Speech and Language Therapy Fusion SEND Hub/Learning Support Continued on next page
+Provision: Some targeted and individ ual interventions over the week Reviews: 3 per year Documents: Support Plan or Extended Support Plan Bespoke Descriptor Level 3 Identification and Assessment Teaching and Learning Strategies and Interventions Additional advice and support Impairment (to be identified by SALT) Moderate to severe language difficulties: Severe/moderate problems in either, or both, understanding and expression.
+Standardised scores on formal assessments fall below 5th centile in at least one area.
+In addition, one or more of the following (identified by teaching staff/parents) also applies: Activity Frequent difficulty communicating verbally beyond basic needs.
+Frequently relies on a trained listener or family members for expressing themselves out of context.
+Observation Data tracking Teacher assessments CYP Progress meetings CYP/Young Person voice One Page Profile/Learner Profile Parent/Carer voice An Extended Support Plan may be in place to draw together information, advice, aspirations and planned outcomes Screening tools and / or assessment tools as identified Continued on next page Ordinarily Available provision whilst also including - Adjustments to Teaching Methods Staff should consider and implement as appropriate: • Teaching staff should have knowledge of the CYP's language profile and impact on learning, behaviour and social interaction. • The class/subject teacher is accountable for the progress of the CYPs within the mainstream class.
+Curriculum tasks should be modified as required. • Enhanced use of visual support for language and learning e.g. Shape Coding, Makaton, Cued Articulation, vocabulary mats.
+Continued on next page May make use of Locality Panels - Stage 1 or 2 (if Applicable) Additional advice and support is available from: Educational Psychology Service Speech and Language Therapy Fusion SEND Hub/Learning Support Continued on next page